 Gastric balloons are an alternative to bariatric surgery for people with lower body mass indexes.
-Most patients lose between 20 and 50 pounds over a six-month period (about 10 to 20% of total body weight).
+Most patients lose between 20 and 50 pounds over six months (about 10 to 20% of total body weight).

 Gastric balloons can be effective, they don’t require surgery, and they can be placed in a matter of minutes.
-They are temporary, however, and require lifestyle change, education and support to be successful.
+They are temporary, however, and require a lifestyle change, education, and support for success.

 - Do I Qualify